 Laboratories: Agriculture, Anthropology, Archeology, Art, Biology, Bio-Psychology, Chemistry, Child Development, Computer Science, Consumer Science, Counseling Psychology, Dietetics/Food Nutrition, Engineering, Exercise Physiology, Foreign Language, Kinesiology, Geosciences, Manufacturing, Physics, Physical Anthropology, Psychology, and Agriculture and Biology greenhouses are among the many labs on campus.
 In addition there are many student computing facilities (three university open-access labs, including a 24-hour lab; 40+ department labs; and seven residence hall labs).

 Meriam Library: The university library is a four-story building housing close to a million print volumes with complete Wi-Fi coverage on all floors.
-Computer labs are located on the first and fourth floors, and private study rooms on the first, second, and third floors.
-The fourth floor is designed to be a collaborative environment with movable furniture, whiteboards, and tables with integrated displays for laptops.
+It also contains computer labs, private study rooms, and high-tech collaborative learning spaces.
 Through the Library ReSEARCH Station, users can access more than 100 electronic databases leading to full-text articles in over 41,000 journals and get help with their research online using Ask A Librarian.
-Special Collections houses the northeastern California collection of books, photographs, and manuscripts pertaining to Chico and the 12 northeastern counties of California, as well as the University Archives and the Rare Book Collection.
+Special Collections houses the northeastern California collection of books, photographs, and manuscripts as well as the University Archives and the Rare Book Collection.

-Performing Arts and Public Events: The School of the Arts presents an active calendar of students performing in dance, theatre, musical theatre, and musical events of all kinds, including the North State Symphony (a three-city symphony); the annual spring musical in Laxson Auditorium; and three different galleries showcasing work of students, faculty, and invited artists.
+Performing Arts and Public Events: More than 150,000 people from the region attend activities on campus each year.
+The University has three theatres, one auditorium, two gyms, and three athletic stadiums.
+The School of the Arts presents an active calendar of student performances and art events of all kinds, including the North State Symphony; the annual spring musical; and galleries showcasing work of students, faculty, and invited artists.
 The Humanities Center hosts an eclectic calendar of speakers and faculty symposia.
 Chico Performances presents a variety of professional touring artists in music, dance, and theatre.
 It also hosts the Chico World Music Festival and the President's Lecture Series, which has included Mikhail Gorbechev, Desmond Tutu, Jane Goodall, and Shimon Peres.
-Home games for our intercollegiate athletic teams draw thousands of fans.
-More than 150,000 people from the region attend activities on campus each year.
-The University has three theatres, one auditorium, two gyms, and three athletic stadiums.

 Regional Education: As the anchor institution in Northern California, CSU, Chico serves a 12-county service area, the largest in the 23-campus California State University system.
 The Center for Regional and Continuing Education provides higher education access to this distributed population through distance education programs, Open University, lifelong learning programs, and continuing education courses and conferences for professionals.
-To increase access to the University, Continuing Education manages accelerated academic sessions in the winter and summer.
+Continuing Education manages accelerated academic sessions in the winter and summer.
 To extend the University globally, Continuing Education administers the American Language and Culture Institute (ALCI Chico), an intensive English language program for international students.

 University Farm: The 800-acre Agricultural Teaching and Research Center (University Farm) offers lab experience in beef, swine, sheep, goat, and organic dairy production; meat lab; ag mechanics; orchard management, crops, soils, and sustainable agriculture.